Bendigo City FC

-Bendigo City FC is a juniors-only football club based in Bendigo, Australia.
-Bendigo City plays out of the Epsom Huntly Recreation Reserve soccer complex.
+Bendigo City FC is the elite football club based in Bendigo, Australia.
+Bendigo City plays out of the Epsom Huntly Recreation Reserve soccer complex and holds an NPL (National Premier League) licence for junior boys, a CPL (Community Premier League) licence for junior girls, whilst the senior mens teams play in the Men's State Leagues.
+As of 2025, the club has never had a senior womens team.

 History

-The Club was established as FC Bendigo in 2014 as part of the newly formed National Premier Leagues Victoria (NPL) competition, and then reformed as Bendigo City FC the following year.
-FC Bendigo's licence was held by Bendigo Amateur Soccer League (BASL) while the current entity is backed by the Bendigo City Council.
+The club was established as FC Bendigo in 2014 as part of the newly formed National Premier Leagues Victoria (NPL) competition, and then reformed as Bendigo City FC the following year.
+FC Bendigo's original licence was held by Bendigo Amateur Soccer League (BASL) while the current entity is controlled by a private board and backed by the Bendigo City Council.

 On the pitch, Bendigo had a solid first season in the National Premier Leagues Victoria 1.
 The Club finished 11th in the 14 team competition with 9 wins, 4 draws and 13 losses.
-Bendigo grabbed a memorable win against the eventually promoted North Geelong Warriors FC on 3 May 2014, when the Towners beat the Lara-based outfit by three goals to two at Elcho Park.
+Bendigo grabbed a memorable win against the eventually promoted North Geelong Warriors FC on 3 May 2014, when they beat the Lara-based outfit by three goals to two at Elcho Park.

-In July 2015, Bendigo City FC's committee resigned after disagreements with parents and members regarding a re-structure of the Club's finances, including the sacking of Technical Director Fab Soncin and the restructure of the Technical Director role from full-time to part-time.
+In July 2015, Bendigo City FC's committee resigned after disagreements with junior parents and members regarding a re-structure of the club's finances, including the sacking of Technical Director Fab Soncin and the restructure of the Technical Director role from full-time to part-time.
 The committee was then reinstated 48 hours later at an Extraordinary General Meeting.
 The role of Technical Director was not filled for the remainder of the 2015 season.

-The reformed Bendigo City FC based a large number of their senior squad on local players rather than bringing in established players from Melbourne and overseas.
+The reformed Bendigo City FC based a large number of their senior squad on young local players rather than bringing in established players from Melbourne and overseas.
 Unfortunately for Bendigo, this resulted in a largely difficult campaign in the 2015 National Premier Leagues Victoria 2 West season, managing only six wins and seven draws from 28 games to finish second bottom of the league.

 One round into the 2016 NPL2 season, City head coach Esteban Quintas quit his post to return to his native home of Spain.
 Bendigo's season slumped, earning just one win in the opening eight rounds and enduring heavy 2–7 and 1–7 defeats to North Geelong Warriors FC and Moreland Zebras FC respectively in Rounds 7 and 8 of the season, the latter their greatest ever defeat in their short life as a club.
 After another heavy loss, this time a 5–1 drubbing at the hands of Ballarat Red Devils, Bendigo City announced that Jose Montana Santamarta had been appointed as the club's new senior head coach, assisted by conditioning coach Alenjandro Montano Garcia.
 Bendigo City finished the season in bottom place on the NPL2 West table, with 4 wins and 3 draws in 28 games.